 1. Credit counseling

 Within 180 days before filing for Chapter 13 bankruptcy, you must complete a counseling course from an approved credit counseling agency.
-During the credit counseling program, you may have the option to create a debt repayment plan.
+During the credit counseling program, you may have the option to create a repayment plan.

-2. Hire an attorney
+2. Hire a bankruptcy attorney

 3. Filing a petition

 Once you’ve completed the first two steps, you will file a petition for bankruptcy with the bankruptcy court.
 Along with this petition, you’ll file:

 - A schedule of current income and expenditures.